brownvc/decoupled-style-descriptors/README.md

 # Preparation (Before you run the code)

+In the root of a project directory of your choice, create `./model`, `./data`, and `./results` subdirectories.
-The trained model must be downloaded from [here](https://drive.google.com/file/d/1oK1yWs3xVsVkZRP_Pr7SSPr3dYXpZwax/view?usp=sharing) and saved under the `./model` directory.
+Then, download our pretrained model from [here](https://drive.google.com/file/d/1oK1yWs3xVsVkZRP_Pr7SSPr3dYXpZwax/view?usp=sharing) and save it under the `./model` directory.

 Further, please download the dataset from [here](https://drive.google.com/file/d/1pfUKaYkFu8HpX4f5rlg0spgTk2wwbKzP/view?usp=sharing) and decompress the zip file into the `./data` directory.
 The folder should be located as `'./data/writers'`.